aejenk/hotsax-rs/README.md

 This crate contains an implementation of the HOT SAX algorithm, and the brute force algorithm, as proposed by [Keogh et al.](http://www.cse.cuhk.edu.hk/~adafu/Pub/icdm05time.pdf).
+It also includes the [HS-Squeezer](https://dl.acm.org/doi/abs/10.1145/3287921.3287929) algorithm, since it offers useful optimizations, while still being heavily based on the HOT SAX algorithm.
+However, from testing, the performance of this implementation is similar or worse than HOT SAX.
+If you find any possible optimizations, please open an issue.

 During the implementation some other functions had to be made, such as `paa`, `znorm`, and `gaussian`.
 These functions are exposed, due to their utility apart from being used in HOT SAX.